usf-cs272-fall2022/usf-cs272-fall2022.github.io/_general/getting-started.md

 ---

+Pending

+{% comment %}
 ## Lecture Sections

-Lectures will be conducted in-person by the instructor, but may be attended in-person or remotely via Zoom by students.
+Lectures will be conducted in-person by the instructor.
+The lectures will be recorded via Zoom, and students may attend remotely via Zoom as a backup option if temporarily unable to make it to class in person.
 The same Zoom meeting will be used for both lecture sections:

 | Section | Date/Time | Zoom Meeting |
 |:--------|:----------|:-------------|